google/koladata/docs/cheatsheet.md

 ### Entities

-Entities can be thought as instances of protos or C++ structs.
+Entities can be thought of as instances of protos or C++ structs.
 That is, they don't directly store their own schema.
 Instead, their schema is stored at DataSlice level and all entities in a DataSlice share the same schema.